rollno748/Jmeter-local-plugins-manager/README.md

 1. Java 8 or above

 ## Creating Properties file
-create an properties file with the below contents.
+create a properties file with the below contents.

 ```sh
 server.port=2222